-to be

-sily take Dimethyl ether (DME) has often been Trinidad.
-Seen as a promising use for methanol, but there has been no major development so far outside of China, where the indusrer crude try has suffered from over-investment due to wildly optimistic estimates of potential demand, and accidents caused by the

-ke fuel blending,
+Source: Argus JJ&A

+DME
-t/a), Papua New Guinea (200,000 t/a),

-uzbekistan (100,000 t/a) and Trinidad (100,000 t/a).
-While LPG blending has boot t/a) plants at an the Atlantic and iso a potential replacement for diesel fuel, and there are DME-powered vehicle demonstrations, especially among heavy goods vehicles, ongoing in the USA, Germany, Sweden, China and Japan, and fuel specifications have been developed and

-Installed a 12,000 litre/day modular demonstration production unit in California to Specifications have been developed and approved in the US and an ISO standard published.
-Wider uptake as a fuel does however require a fully developed supply chain, and Ms Boudreaux's own company, Oberon, is fully invested in this and has installed a 12,000 litre/day modular demonstration production unit in California to material's ability to corrode rubber seals in LPG containers.
-However, Rebecca chair of the International DME Association (IDA), noted that there is now 3.5-5.5 million t/a of production in China (albeit from a capacity of 11 million t/a), and new plants are planned in Indonesia (800.000 fuel the vehicle trial there, and has more installations planned
+Dimethyl ether (DME) has often been seen as a promising use for methanol, but there has been no major development so far outside of China, where the industry has suffered from over-investment due to wildly optimistic estimates of potential demand, and accidents caused by the material's ability to corrode rubber seals in LPG containers.
+However, Rebecca Boudreaux of Oberon Fuels, and also the chair of the International DME Association (IDA), noted that there is now 3.5-5.5 million t/a of production in China (albeit from a capacity of 11 million t/a), and new plants are planned in Indonesia (800,000 t/a), Papua New Guinea (200,000 t/a), Uzbekistan (100,000 t/a) and Trinidad (100,000 t/a).
+While LPG blending has been the main source of demand, it is also a potential replacement for diesel fuel, and there are DME-powered vehicle demonstrations, especially among heavy goods vehicles, ongoing in the USA, Germany, Sweden, China and Japan, and fuel specifications have been developed and approved in the US and an ISO standard published.
+Wider uptake as a fuel does however require a fully developed supply chain, and Ms Boudreaux's own company, Oberon, is fully invested in this and has installed a 12,000 litre/day modular demonstration production unit in California to fuel the vehicle trial there, and has more installations planned.

-Boudreaux of Oberon Fuels, and also the

-NITROGEN+SYNGAS ISSUE 344 NOVEMBER-DECEMBER 2016